BIRDING BY HINDSIGHT: A Second Look at Songs (Part Two)

 More useful here would be a brief summary of these thrushes’ call notes, which are often quite helpful when identifying these birds.
 Visually thrushes are not as easy to distinguish as many birders would think, especially since they are fond of lurking in the shadows and under thickets where decent views are hard to come by.
 Therefore, start listening for their most typical call notes (and there are a variety of other thrush call notes which are difficult to describe):

-• The Veery can give either a down-slurred “veer” and a rising “vree”, with both notes reminiscent of its full song.
+• The Veery can give either a down-slurred “veer” or a rising “vree”, with both notes reminiscent of its full song.

 • Gray-cheekeds have a similar “veer” call, but with practice it will sound sharper, higher-pitched, and perhaps buzzier than a Veery's.